 There have been a couple of important and very pleasing developments with my music that I'd like to talk about.

-Craig Ogden will perform the world premiere of my guitar concerto on the 21st.
-February in Norwich at St. Andrew's Hall
+Craig Ogden has performed the world premiere of my guitar concerto on the 21st.
+February in Norwich at St. Andrew's Hall.

 Having played guitar in rock bands for many years, it was probably inevitable than when I began composing in a classical idiom, I would naturally be attracted by the idea of writing a concerto for guitar and orchestra.